Dynamic Spatial Filtering in Streamlit & Panel Dashboards

 import geopandas as gpd

-# Shapely 2.0+ uses GEOS directly; PyGEOS is merged into Shapely
+# Shapely 2.0+ links GEOS directly; PyGEOS is merged in and no longer a separate dependency

 import geopandas as gpd